dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 However, reconnecting a user to their original circuit in the server's memory isn't always possible:

 * The server can't retain a disconnected circuit forever.
 The server must release a disconnected circuit after a timeout or when the server is under memory pressure.
 The timeout and retention limits are configurable.
-* In multiserver, load-balanced deployment environments, any server processing requests may become available at any given time.
+* In multiserver, load-balanced deployment environments, any server processing requests may become unavailable at any given time.
 Individual servers may fail or be automatically removed when no longer required to handle the overall volume of requests.
+The original server may not be available when the user attempts to reconnect.
 * The user might close and reopen their browser or reload the page, which removes any state held in the browser's memory, such as values set through JavaScript interop calls.

 When a user can't be reconnected to their original circuit, the user receives a new circuit with an empty state.
 This is equivalent to closing and re-opening a desktop app.